Privacy Notices - Paediatric therapies Privacy Notice

 CHIS (Child Health Information Service)

 The Child Health Information Service is responsible for the health records for all children.
-We share information in relation to the demographics and school relating to children to make sure immunisations are delivered effectively and that children under aged 5 receive the visits and support required as part of the National Healthy Child Programme delivery.
+We share information in relation to the demographics and school relating to children to make sure immunisations are delivered effectively.
+We also make sure that children under aged 5 receive the visits and support required as part of the National Healthy Child Programme delivery.

 Eligibility for two-year-old early years funding

 A dataset is received from DWP identifying parents/carers whose child is eligible for two-year-old funding for pre-school sessions.
 This entitles two-year-olds to a fully funded place.
-This address and parent is matched to our children’s database to identify the name and date of birth of the child entitled, and the council will then contact you in writing to advise you of your eligibility.
+This address and parent is matched to our children’s database to identify the name and date of birth of the child entitled.
+The council will then contact you in writing to advise you of your eligibility.

 Post-16 providers attended by Swindon learners